 Earning Aeroplan Points is more flexible than earning qualifying dollars, flights, or miles.
 You can earn points on:

-- Air Canada, Air Canada Express, Premium Rouge, or partner airline flights and flight-related services
+- Air Canada and/or Star Alliance flights and flight-related services

 - Air Canada hotel reservations, rental cars, and vacation packages